 The 5 largest ethnic groups in Cameron County, TX are White (Hispanic) (76.2%), Two+ (Hispanic) (9.44%), White (Non-Hispanic) (8.75%), Other (Hispanic) (3.99%), and Asian (Non-Hispanic) (0.665%).

 None of the households in Cameron County, TX reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 85.4% of the residents in Cameron County, TX are U.S. citizens.

-The largest universities in Cameron County, TX are Texas Southmost College (577 degrees awarded in 2016), Southern Careers Institute-Harlingen (347 degrees), and Southern Careers Institute-Brownsville (318 degrees).
+The largest universities in Cameron County, TX are Texas Southmost College (984 degrees awarded in 2021), Southern Careers Institute-Brownsville (489 degrees), and Southern Careers Institute-Harlingen (436 degrees).

-The median property value in Cameron County, TX is $92,000, and the homeownership rate is 65%.
-Most people in Cameron County, TX commute by Drove Alone, and the average commute time is 19.9 minutes.
-The average car ownership in Cameron County, TX is 2 cars per household.
+Most people in Cameron County, TX drove alone to work, and the average commute time was 20.1 minutes.
+The average car ownership in Cameron County, TX was 2 cars per household.